When teaching preschool and kindergarten, I loved to do Easter activities with my students, welcoming spring and celebrating new beginnings.

 More Ways to Celebrate Than Coloring Eggs

 When we think of Easter activities for preschoolers, our minds immediately go to coloring eggs.
-While it’s indeed a treasured tradition that many of us cherish from our own childhoods, it’s only one pastime that can bring joy to parents and youngsters this time of year.
+While it’s a treasured tradition that many of us cherish from our childhoods, it’s only one pastime that can bring joy to parents and youngsters this time of year.

 While Christians recognize Easter as the day Jesus rose from the dead, others mark it in a non-secular way by celebrating the arrival of spring, new life, fresh beginnings, and revived hope.
 Regardless of your perspective, the Easter season presents a marvelous opportunity to try some fresh ideas and make memories that will last a lifetime.